crftr/crftr.github.io/_posts/2015-06-21-tdd-your-ruby-gem-migration-generator.md

 You may be asking: What's the class method `next_migration_number`?

-It adds the date and time string to the migration filename.
+It determines the date and time string that will be prepended on the migration filename.
 [I found that exact method implementation in Rails][6], itself.